Tito4567/Shooter/README.md

 Uploaded files from updates that were made on
 8/25/18.
 I have a few ideas for the keyboard or controller option.

+11/18/18
+I started making a Bootstrapper file to as a starting point to get the game going.
+I just uploaded the new files and modifications.